rhagarty/sharables/watson-multimedia-analyzer/README.md

 This code pattern uses `Speech-to-Text`, and `Visual Recognition`.

-Uses latest version of SDK - `watson-developer-cloud: 3.12.0`
+Uses latest version of the Node SDK - `watson-developer-cloud: 3.12.0`

 How to run the test app: